Gastrointestinal tract

-The gastrointestinal tract contains the gut microbiota, with some 1,000 different strains of bacteria having diverse roles in maintenance of immune health and metabolism, and many other microorganisms.
-Cells of the GI tract release hormones to help regulate the digestive process.
+The human gut microbiota, is made up of around 4,000 different strains of bacteria, archaea, viruses and eukaryotes, with diverse roles in the maintenance of immune health and metabolism.
+Enteroendocrine cells of the GI tract release hormones to help regulate the digestive process.
 These digestive hormones, including gastrin, secretin, cholecystokinin, and ghrelin, are mediated through either intracrine or autocrine mechanisms, indicating that the cells releasing these hormones are conserved structures throughout evolution.

 Human gastrointestinal tract

 Structure

-The structure and function can be described both as gross anatomy and as microscopic anatomy or histology.
-The tract itself is divided into upper and lower tracts, and the intestines small and large parts.
+The structure and function of the GI tract can be described both by gross anatomy and microscopic anatomy (histology).
+The tract itself is divided into upper and lower tracts, and the intestines into small and large intestines.

 Upper gastrointestinal tract

-The upper gastrointestinal tract consists of the mouth, pharynx, esophagus, stomach, and duodenum.

-The exact demarcation between the upper and lower tracts is the suspensory muscle of the duodenum.
+The upper gastrointestinal tract consists of the mouth, pharynx, esophagus, stomach, and duodenum.The exact demarcation between the upper and lower tracts is the suspensory muscle of the duodenum.
 This differentiates the embryonic borders between the foregut and midgut, and is also the division commonly used by clinicians to describe gastrointestinal bleeding as being of either "upper" or "lower" origin.
-Upon dissection, the duodenum may appear to be a unified organ, but it is divided into four segments based upon function, location, and internal anatomy.
+Upon dissection, the duodenum may appear to be a unified organ, but it is divided into four segments based on function, location, and internal anatomy.
 The four segments of the duodenum are as follows (starting at the stomach, and moving toward the jejunum): bulb, descending, horizontal, and ascending.
-The suspensory muscle attaches the superior border of the ascending duodenum to the diaphragm.

-The suspensory muscle is an important anatomical landmark which shows the formal division between the duodenum and the jejunum, the first and second parts of the small intestine, respectively.
+The suspensory muscle of the duodenum suspends the superior border of the ascending duodenum from the diaphragm, and serves as an important anatomical landmark showing the formal division between the duodenum and the jejunum, the first and second parts of the small intestine, respectively.
 This is a thin muscle which is derived from the embryonic mesoderm.

 Lower gastrointestinal tract

 The lower gastrointestinal tract includes most of the small intestine and all of the large intestine.
-In human anatomy, the intestine (bowel, or gut.
-Greek: éntera) is the segment of the gastrointestinal tract extending from the pyloric sphincter of the stomach to the anus and as in other mammals, consists of two segments: the small intestine and the large intestine.
-In humans, the small intestine is further subdivided into the duodenum, jejunum, and ileum while the large intestine is subdivided into the cecum, ascending, transverse, descending and sigmoid colon, rectum, and anal canal.
+In human anatomy, the intestine (bowel or gut; Greek: éntera) is the segment of the gastrointestinal tract extending from the pyloric sphincter of the stomach to the anus and as in other mammals, consists of two segments: the small intestine and the large intestine.
+In humans, the small intestine is further subdivided into the duodenum, jejunum, and ileum.
+The large intestine is subdivided into the cecum, and ascending, transverse, descending, and sigmoid colons, rectum, and anal canal.

 Small intestine

-The small intestine begins at the duodenum and is a tubular structure, usually between 6 and 7 m long.
+The small intestine is a tubular structure around 6 to 7 m long, that begins at the duodenum, and ends at the ileum.
 Its mucosal area in an adult human is about 30 m2.
 The combination of the circular folds, the villi, and the microvilli increases the absorptive area of the mucosa about 600-fold, making a total area of about 250 sqm for the entire small intestine.
 Its main function is to absorb the products of digestion (including carbohydrates, proteins, lipids, and vitamins) into the bloodstream.
 There are three major divisions: